Things to Consider Before Getting a Prosthodontic Procedure

 6. The Importance of Periodontal Health Before Procedures

-The foundation of successful prosthodontic treatments, which includes a range of common prosthodontic procedures from dental implants to full mouth reconstructions, rests significantly on the health of periodontal tissues—the gums and the bone beneath them.
+The foundation of successful prosthodontic treatments, which includes a range of common prosthodontic procedures from dental implants to full mouth reconstructions, rests significantly on the health of periodontal tissues, the gums, and the bone beneath them.

 Periodontal disease manifests as swollen, tender gums that may bleed during brushing or flossing, along with the deterioration of the jawbone, which can undermine the stability and effectiveness of dental restorations.

-In cases where periodontal disease is present, preemptive treatment may be necessary to address these issues before, or alongside, the planned prosthodontic work, ensuring the long-term durability and success of the procedure.
+In cases where periodontal disease is present, preemptive treatment may be necessary to address these issues before or alongside the planned prosthodontic work, ensuring the long-term durability and success of the procedure.

 Effective oral hygiene practices are paramount in preventing periodontal disease and, by extension, in preserving the integrity of prosthodontic restorations.